 Prior to joining CIGI in 2014, Alex was a senior fellow and associate professor at the Institute of American Studies at the Chinese Academy of Social Sciences (CASS) and a visiting scholar at the Paul H. Nitze School of Advanced International Studies, Johns Hopkins University, in Washington, DC (2009–2010).
 Alex was also a guest research fellow at the Research Center for Development Strategies of Macau (2008–2009) and a visiting Ph.D. student at the Centre of American Studies at the University of Hong Kong (2004).

-Alex is the author of The Dragon’s Footprints: China in the Global Economic Governance System under the G20 Framework (2016) (in both English and Chinese) and co-author of A History of China-U.S. Relations (2009).
-He’s published dozens of academic papers, book chapters, and newspaper and magazine articles.
+Alex is the author of The Dragon’s Footprints: China in the Global Economic Governance System under the G20 Framework, published in English (CIGI Press, 2016) and Chinese editions, and co-author of A History of China-U.S. Relations (Chinese Social Sciences Press, 2009).
+Alex has published dozens of academic papers, book chapters, and newspaper and magazine articles.
 Alex’s upcoming book will examine China’s monetary policy-making process under President Xi Jinping.

 Alex has a Ph.D. in international politics from the Graduate School of CASS and previously taught at Yuxi Normal University in Yunnan Province, China.
 Alex is fluent in Chinese and English.